a guide to grief and surviving this moment

 - Have a funeral or wake: Don't feel silly if you feel the need or have the desire to host a formal or informal funeral for your pet.
 If you are providing a home burial, this gives everyone involved the opportunity to say their goodbyes and bring flowers.
 Burials and send-off's can be as simple or as extravagant as you choose.
 Pet cemeteries offer full service funerals for pets big and small.
 You may find that a more lax ceremony is more your cup of tea; invite friends and family for a potluck in honor of your pet.
 Here, stories of your loved one can be shared with all those involved.
 It can feel liberating to celebrate your pet's life in this way.

 - Create a Memory Box: This can be a shadow box for display or a more personal and intimate chest that can be put away; especially if you find that having your pet's things out causes too much sadness.
 A memory box serves to keep a pet's physical things and memories safe and kept in a special place.
 Items that you might place in your display or chest might be a favorite toy, his or her collar, photos, etc.

 - Journal through grief, celebrate, and record memories of your pet with "My Pet Remembrance Journal": Author Enid Traisman leaves no stone unturned in this interactive journal and what I like to call a "mini therapist."
 It can be found on Amazon and is around $10.

-- When you feel ready, consider adopting a new pet: This part can come as soon or as distant in time as you want.
-Never feel like you are "replacing" your pet with a new one.
-No pet could ever be the same as your beloved friend over the Rainbow Bridge.
-More so, adopting a new pet in honor of a lost one can greatly ease the pain of loss by redirecting your energy into another pet in need.
-And, in no time, you'll have a new friend to make memories with.
+- When you feel ready, consider adopting a new pet: This step can come as soon or as distant in the future as you want or need.
+Try to let go of the feeling that you are "replacing" your deceased pet with a new one.
+No other could ever replace your beloved friend.
+Adopting a new pet in honor of a lost one can greatly ease the pain of loss by redirecting energy into another being in need of your love and care.